janbiedermann/opal-webpack-loader/readme.md

 Note 1: HMR works only for files within the project tree.
 Files outside the project tree are not hot reloaded.

-Note 2: When adding a opal ruby file, currently a manual page reload is required for webpack to pick it up.
-Once its loaded once, webpack will hot reload it from then on. ([issue#1](https://github.com/isomorfeus/opal-webpack-loader/issues/1))

 ### Opal Load Path
 The projects directory for opal ruby files must be in the opal load path.
 This is done in the initializer for rails apps in config/initializers/opal_webpack_loader.rb or in 'owl_init.rb' for non rails apps, for example: